restartus/restart/model/src/README.md

 environment for checking, make sure you run `pipenv shell` so that you get the correct version of python and pipenv

+[Hynek Schlawack](https://hynek.me/talks/python-foss/) is our inspiration for our development tooling.
+The things left to do as of July 24 are:

+1. Prettier for formatting non-Python documents
+2. Definitely not going to Sphinx and using Github Actions not Travis CI
+3. Publish packages to PyPl from Github Actions

 ## Installation

 Here are the notes on installation, there are three ways to run this project.